williamsaether/BikeFit/README.md

 # Bike Fitting Web Application

 Live App: https://bikefit.bysaether.com
+> It should be noted that the design and layout of the website is not entirely up to par, but the functionality works.
+The website is designed to demonstrate the research conducted under a tight deadline, not to look great.
 ## Project Overview
 This project aims to develop a web application that helps cyclists optimize their posture for better performance and injury prevention.
 The system will analyze images or videos of cyclists and provide feedback on their positioning.